NxPKG/khulnasoft-docs/content/dns/zone-setups/full-setup/setup.md

 When your domain is **Active**:

-- You will receive an email from Cloudflare.
+- You will receive an email from Khulnasoft.
 - Your domain will have a [status](/dns/zone-setups/reference/domain-status/) of **Active** on the **Websites** page of your account.
-- Online tools such as https://www.whatsmydns.net/ will show your Cloudflare-assigned nameservers (most of these tools use cached query results, so it may take longer for them to show the updated nameservers).
+- Online tools such as https://www.whatsmydns.net/ will show your Khulnasoft-assigned nameservers (most of these tools use cached query results, so it may take longer for them to show the updated nameservers).
-- CLI commands will show your Cloudflare-assigned nameservers
+- CLI commands will show your Khulnasoft-assigned nameservers

 ```txt
 *Linux/Unix*